-1. The risk factor entitled "Because ING is a financial services company conducting business on a global basis, ING's business, results and financial condition have been, and likely will continue to be, adversely affected by the COVID-19 pandemic." in the section entitled "Risk Factors - 1 Risks related to financial conditions, market environment and general economic trends" beginning on page 3 of the Registration Document shall be deleted and restated as follows:
+The risk factor entitled "Because ING is a financial services company conducting business on a global basis, ING's business, results and financial condition have been, and likely will continue to be, adversely affected by the COVID-19 pandemic." in the section entitled "Risk Factors - 1 Risks related to financial conditions, market environment and general economic trends" beginning on page 3 of the Registration Document shall be deleted and restated as follows:

-"Because ING is a financial services company conducting business on a global basis, ING's business, results and financial condition have been, and likely will continue to be, adversely affected by the COVID-19 pandemic.
+"ING's business, results and financial condition have been, and likely will continue to be, adversely affected by the Covid-19 pandemic.

-The COVID-19 pandemic and the related response measures introduced by various national and local governmental authorities aimed at preventing the further spread of the disease (such as bans on public events with over a certain number of attendees, closures of places where larger groups of people gather such as schools, sports facilities and bars and restaurants, lockdowns, border controls and travel and other restrictions) have disrupted the normal flow of business operations in those countries and regions where ING and its customers and counterparties operate (such as, among others, Benelux, Germany, France, Italy, Spain, the U.K. and the U.S.).
-This disruption has adversely affected, and will likely continue to adversely affect, global economic growth, supply chains, manufacturing, tourism, consumer spending, asset prices and unemployment levels, and resulted in volatility and uncertainty across the global economy and financial markets, as described under the heading 'Description of ING Groep N.V. - Significant Developments in 2020'.
-Please also refer to '-Because the Issuer is a financial services company conducting business on a global basis, its revenues and earnings are affected by the volatility and strength of the economic, business, liquidity, funding and capital markets environments of the various geographic regions in which it conducts business, and an adverse change in any one region could have an impact on its business, results and financial condition' for a further description of how ING's business, results and financial condition may be materially adversely impacted by developments in regional or global economic conditions.
+The Covid-19 pandemic and the related response measures introduced by various national and local governmental authorities aimed at preventing the further spread of the disease (such as bans on public events with over a certain number of attendees, closures of places where larger groups of people gather such as schools, sports facilities, bars and restaurants, lockdowns, border controls and travel and other restrictions) have disrupted the normal flow of business operations in those countries and regions where ING and its customers and counterparties operate (such as, among others, Benelux, Germany, France, Italy, Spain, the U.K. and the U.S.).
+This disruption has adversely affected, and will likely continue to adversely affect, global economic growth, supply chains, manufacturing, tourism, consumer spending, asset prices and unemployment levels, and has resulted in volatility and uncertainty across the global economy and financial markets, as described under the heading 'Description of ING Bank N.V. -Significant Developments in 2020'.
+Please also refer to the interdependent risk factor '-ING's revenues and earnings are affected by the volatility and strength of the economic, business, liquidity, funding and capital markets environments of the various geographic regions in which it conducts business, and an adverse change in any one region could have an impact on its business, results and financial condition' for a further description of how ING's business, results and financial condition may be materially adversely impacted by developments in regional or global economic conditions.

-In addition to the measures aimed at preventing the further spread of COVID-19, governments and central banks around the world have also introduced measures aimed at mitigating the economic consequences of the pandemic and related response measures, such as guarantee schemes, compensation schemes and cutting interest rates.
+In addition to the measures aimed at preventing the further spread of Covid-19, governments and central banks around the world have also introduced measures aimed at mitigating the economic consequences of the pandemic and related response measures, such as guarantee schemes, compensation schemes and cutting interest rates.
 For example, the Dutch government has implemented economic measures aimed at protecting jobs, households' wages and companies, e.g., by way of tax payment holidays, guarantee schemes and a compensation scheme for heavily affected sectors in the economy.
 These announced measures and any additional measures, including any payment holidays with respect to mortgages or other loans, have had and may continue to have a significant impact on ING's customers and other counterparties.